WojciechTylenda96/My-Tester-s-Portfolio/README.md

 ## About Me

 My name is Wojciech Tylenda.
 In the past, I worked physically most of the time.
 A few years ago I realized that I enjoyed striving for perfection in certain small things.
 Additionally, just looking for imperfections in order to eliminate or improve them also began to satisfy me.
 I started getting interested in software testing almost a year ago.
 Week by week, I started to like it more and more.
 For about 6 months, I have been constantly acquiring new skills in this field.
-My goal is to be.
 My goal is to become a software tester.
 First manual, and then over time I want to develop in test automation.

 ## Tools